AndyMc3000/ci-ms3-pool-club/README.md

 I drew up a process to follow for developing the CPC website.
 This is listed in sequence below.

 1. Design - I firstly designed the site based on the Client/User Stories requirements, and by creating wireframes/sketches etc.
-2. Setup - I then setup my GitPod IDE by installing Flask, PyMongo, flask-pymongo, and dnspython.
-I then created a new Database on MongoDB and added my Collections.
+2. Setup - I then setup my GitPod IDE by creating a python (.py) file, and then by installing Flask, PyMongo, flask-pymongo, and dnspython.
+I then created a new Database on MongoDB and added my Collections to it.
 I also created a new app on Heroku.
-I then created an env.py file for my sensitive environment variables, and listed that in my .gitignore file so that it would not be pushed to GitHub.
-And I created a requirements.txt file so that Heroku would understand what the site/app requirements are.
+I then created an env.py file for my sensitive environment variables, and listed that file in my .gitignore file so that it would not be pushed to GitHub.
+And I created a requirements.txt file so that Heroku would understand what the site/app requirements are.I added my environment variables to Heroku, and integrated Heroku with my GitHub repository (so that when I push changes to GitHub, these are also automatically picked up by Heroku too.
+3. HTML & CSS - I then used Flask and Jinja to create template pages for the site.
+I then added HTML to a base.html template page, and then all other pages for the site.
+I also add CSS styling as I went along.
+4. Python & JavaScript & JQuery - I then added Python view and functions to my app.py to create relevant functionality for each page.
+Mainly functionality revolves around CRUD operations with my MondoDB Atlas database.
+I also added JavaScript to my script.js file for fynctions such as Bootstrap Form Validation, Bootstrap Data Table sorting functionality, and for the EMailJS email service functionality for the Contact Us form.
+5. Resonsiveness - I made sure all texts/headings, images, and container elements transform approprately and look good when viewed on different devices such as: mobile phones, tablets, laptops, large screen PC's, and large TV's.

 # TO DO #

-4. Interactive Functionality - I added in any JavaScript elements to the site.
-Those being; the Google Maps API for a map with custom markers and 'infoWindows'.
-A JavaScript Shopping Cart plugin.
-JavaScript to send form data via email using the EmailJS service.
-And Bootstrap JavaScript to manage form validation.
-5. Content - I then added text content to sections (lorem ipsum/placeholder text), and images to galleries.
-6. Style - I then added colours and fonts and wrote CSS rule sets and media queries in order to style the website and make it responsive.
-7. Responsive - I made sure all texts/headings, images, and container elements transform approprately and look good when viewed on different devices such as:        mobile phones, tablets, laptops, large screen PC's, and large TV's.
-8. Review - I did a last review of all code (formatting, beautifying etc) and content, fixing anys bugs/typo's etc as I did so.
+7. Code validation -
+8. Documentation - README
 9. Testing - I validated my HTML, CSS, and JavaScript code, and tested functionality of site elements across a range of different devices and browsers.
 I then fixed any bugs found.

 #### [Back To Top ^ ](#top-of-page) ####